 Established by the family and friends of Margot E. Girodet.
 Mrs. Girodet was revered in the community for her compassion, strength, intelligence, and dedication both inside and outside the classroom.

-Established by an Austin family to recognize students who have demonstrated serious academic commitment to the study of the Russian language, and plan to continue their study.
+Established by an Austin family to recognize students who have demonstrated serious academic commitment to the study of the Russian language.

 Established by the family and friends of Scott J. Heseltine ‘82 who served as a class officer.